BrandonXu6106/obsidianpublish/content/thoughts/Design Justice.md

 - Teach data science in a way that honours context, respects situated knowledge, and makes it clear that data is never "raw".
 - Emphasize the use of data to create shared meaning over individual mastery.
-- Teach data science that values not only reason, but [[ethics|ethics]] and emotions as well
+- Teach data science that values not only reason, but [[ethics.md|ethics]] and emotions as well

 ### Critiques